Semi-local string comparison: algorithmic techniques and applications

 For the periodic semi-local LCS problem, the seaweeds only need to be traced within a single period subdag, with appropriate wraparound.
-Therefore, the problem can be solved by the following variant of the seaweed algorithm (\algref{alg-seaweed}).
+Therefore, the problem can be solved by the following variant of seaweed combing.

 \begin{example} \figref{f-seaweed-periodic} shows a snapshot of \algref{alg-seaweed-periodic}, using the same conventions as \figref{f-seaweed}.
-The seaweed braid is laid out on a period subdag $G_{a,u}$; a seaweed leaving the subdag on the right is assumed to wrap around and enter the next period subdag at the corresponding point on the left.
-Note that the two seaweeds meeting in the current cell have both wrapped around from the previous period subdag, where they did cross.
-Therefore, the current step will leave the seaweed braid unchanged, so that double crossing does not occur. \end{example}
+The seaweed braid is laid out on a period subdag $\rG_{a,u}$; each seaweed leaving the subdag on the right is replaced by a seaweed from the same periodic family entering the subdag at the corresponding point on the left.
+Note that, although the two seaweeds meeting in the highlighted current cell do not cross in the current period subdag, they have both arrived from the previous period subdag, where they did cross.
+Therefore, their crossing has been undone in the current cell. \end{example}

-The dag sweeping order in \algref{alg-seaweed-periodic} is significantly more restricted than in \algref{alg-seaweed}, due to the extra data dependencies caused by the wraparound.
-This seems to rule out the possibility of a micro-block version of the algorithm.
+In contrast with \algref{alg-seaweed}, the extra data dependencies caused by the wraparound and the resulting restrictions of the cell sweeping order seem to rule out the possibility of a micro-block version for \algref{alg-seaweed-periodic}.

-\mysection{Tandem alignment} The periodic LCS problem has many variations that can be solved by an application of the periodic seaweed algorithm.
+\mysection{Tandem alignment} The periodic LCS problem has many variations that can be solved by an application of wraparound seaweed combing (\algref{alg-seaweed-periodic}).

-The first such variation is the \emph{tandem LCS problem}.
+\paragraph{Tandem LCS.} The first such variation is the \emph{tandem LCS problem}.
 The problem asks for the LCS score of a string $a$ of length $m$ against a tandem $k$-repeat string $b=u^k$ of length $n=kp$.
 As before, we assume that every character of $a$ occurs in $u$ at least once; we may also assume that $k \leq m$.

 The tandem LCS problem can be solved naively by considering the LCS problem directly on strings $a$ and $b$, ignoring the periodic structure of string $b$.
-The standard dynamic programming algorithm (see \secref{s-seaweed}) solves the problem in time $O(mn) = O(mkp)$.
-This running time can be slightly improved by the micro-block method (see \secref{s-block}).
+The standard dynamic programming LCS algorithm \cite{Needleman_Wunsch:70,Wagner_Fischer:74} solves the problem in time $O(mn) = O(mkp)$.
+This running time can be slightly improved by the micro-block speedup.